zhangcshcn/Generic-Iterative-Deepening/README.md

 $ python dominos.py [-t] FILE

 positional arguments:
   FILE             input file name.
 optional arguments:
   -v, --verbose    print sequence of states generated in searching for the solution
 ```

 #### Output
-Print the solution to the termial.
+The solution will be printed to the termial.

 If a solution is found, the sequence of dominos will be printed.
 If '-v' is set, the sequence of states generated in searching for